kaleguy/simpleng2admin/README.md

 The project was started with code generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

+Note on building on Linux/Ubuntu, for some reason getting this to work required adding two versions of the angular CLI into the package.json dev dependencies.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.